What You Should Know About Financial Powers of Attorney

 No. Contrary to popular belief, there is no statutory form and the State of Arizona does not provide any sample forms.
 The Arizona forms commonly offered by self-help websites are based on forms written for other states and, therefore, risky to use.

-A Financial Power of Attorney is most likely to be effective when prepared simultaneously with the principal’s will or living trust by an Arizona estate planning attorney.
-The attorney should be familiar with Arizona-specific provisions and drafting requirements.
+A Financial Power of Attorney is most likely to be honored when it was prepared simultaneously with the principal’s Will or living trust by an Arizona estate planning lawyer, and while the principal was still healthy and competent.

-As many would attest from experience, even an attorney’s form is not always honored.
+As many would attest from experience, even a lawyer’s form is not always honored.
 Financial Powers of Attorney are notorious for not being accepted for a wide variety of logical and illogical reasons.
 The popularity of revocable living trusts is partly in response to this reality.

 A Financial Power of Attorney is drafted to be either “springing” or “non-springing.”
 A springing power of attorney will become effective upon a formal determination of incapacity.
 The document will include a procedure for making this determination.
 A non-springing power of attorney is effective immediately upon signing.
-The non-springing power of attorney eliminates the need for any formal determination of incapacity, which can be challenging to obtain in a crisis.
-The springing power of attorney takes a more cautious approach.
+The non-springing power of attorney eliminates the need for any formal determination of incapacity, which can be very challenging and time-consuming to obtain when it is actually called for.
+My preference is for "non-springing" except when a more cautious approach is warranted under unique circumstances.

-The best practice is to sign a new Financial Power of Attorney at least every 10 years or sooner if the principal has been diagnosed with diminished mental capacity.
+The best practice is to draw up and sign a new Financial Power of Attorney every 7 to 10 years or perhaps annually if the principal has already been diagnosed with diminished mental capacity (but is still competent enough to sign the document).

-Typically the cost of a Financial Power of Attorney will be incorporated into the package fee for a comprehensive Estate Plan.
-However, most Arizona estate planning attorneys will prepare the document a la carte for approximately $250 to $450.
+Typically the cost of a Financial Power of Attorney will be incorporated into the package fee for an estate plan drawn up by an estate planning lawyer.
+However, a typical a la carte fee is about $400 to $1,000.

 About the Author